Benton County, MO · Probate Cost

 Probate Overview for Benton County, Missouri

-With roughly 19,394 residents, Benton County ranks 56th out of 115 Missouri jurisdictions by population.
-The Benton County Circuit Court, Probate Division in Warsaw handles probate alongside other civil and criminal matters, and the lower case volume means both more flexibility in scheduling and fewer dedicated probate resources.
+The Benton County Circuit Court, Probate Division in Warsaw handles probate alongside other civil matters, and the lighter docket often means more scheduling flexibility.
+Confirm local filing norms with the clerk's office.

 Filing Fees and Court Costs in Benton County

-• This schedule applies uniformly across the state, but local court filing fees charged by the Benton County Circuit Court, Probate Division in Warsaw vary by jurisdiction.
+• Local court filing fees at the Benton County Circuit Court, Probate Division in Warsaw are separate from the statutory compensation schedule.

 The Probate Process in Benton County